Why is detailing important?

 Can you "buff out" a scratch?

 Simply put, no, you cannot buff out a scratch by hand.
-While polish and wax may help to minimize the scratch in a clear coat, wet sanding along with using a rotary buffer or dual action polisher may be required to effectively shave down the clear coat in the area around a scratch to truly minimize the ability to perceive the scratch with the naked eye.
+While polish and wax may help to minimize the scratch in a clear coat, wet sanding along with using a rotary buffer and/or dual action polisher may be required to effectively shave down the clear coat in the area around a scratch to truly minimize the ability to perceive the scratch with the naked eye.
 Doing so may increase the aesthetics of the vehicle, but it compromises the protection of the paint by abrading the clear coat.

 How often should I wash my car?